thiagoneye/master-deep_learning/MakeYourOwnNeuralNetwork/README.md

 ## Inspiration and References

-This implementation is heavily inspired by and based on the principles described in two excellent resources:
+This implementation is heavily inspired by and based on the principles described in one excellent resource:

   * **"Make Your Own Neural Network" by Tariq Rashid (2016)**: This book provides a clear, step-by-step guide to building a simple neural network in Python, making complex concepts accessible.
-  * **"Neural Networks from Scratch in Python" by Harrison Kinsley (2020)**: This resource offers a more comprehensive dive, covering various activation functions, optimizers, and layers, all implemented without external libraries beyond basic numerical computation.

 ## Contents